alexgaarciia/SlideCastAI/README.md

 Summarized version of the lecture (does not go into too much technical depth).
 Explains well the basics and provides some examples.  | Contains more concepts from the slides (suitable for deeper understanding of the filed).  | More human-like instructions (feels closer to real lectures) | Adds a focus more practical applications

 #### Comparison of TTS libraries/platforms
+- Amazon Sally: We could only try a maximum of 3000 characters --> voice does not sound as real as we would like to, allows to download files.
+- LovoAI: Free trial has only 20 minutes of free access --> voice feels more real.
+- Speechify: Free trial allows to convert only 5 documents to audio --> voice feels real.
+- Murf: Only 10 minutes available --> 2500 character limit --> maximum of 10000 characters with the free version --> Very slow but realistic voice.
+- PlayHT: Only 12,500 characters --> allows to download files --> Fast